shor-ty/meshQuality/Readme.md

 gedit ../Make/files
 ```

-* Now add somewhere the line
+* Now add somewhere the line (preferably at the end of the file)

 ```bash
 meshQuality/meshQuality.C
 ```

-* And recompile the library using
+* And recompile the objectFunction library using

 ```bash
 wmake libso